 A maverick Australian entrepreneur who built an electronics empire, circled the globe by helicopter, and became a vocal advocate for population control.

-Dick Smith started with a $610 loan in a rented car park space, building a single radio shop into a national electronics retail chain that bore his name.
-His genius was in understanding the Australian desire for gadgets and making them accessible, before famously selling the business.
-Never one to sit still, he then launched Australian Geographic, a publication that tapped into a national fascination with the continent's unique environment and history.
-Smith's thirst for adventure was equally vast; he piloted helicopters around the world and over both poles, setting multiple records.
-In later decades, he channeled his outspoken energy and wealth into philanthropy and contentious public debates.
-He became a fierce proponent for sustainable population growth, local manufacturing, and environmental conservation, using his profile to challenge political and corporate giants, cementing his role as a provocative and unpredictable national figure.
+Dick Smith turned a $610 loan and a rented car park space into a national electronics retail chain bearing his name.
+He understood the Australian appetite for gadgets and made them affordable, then sold the business.
+He launched Australian Geographic, a magazine feeding fascination with the continent's environment and history.
+Smith piloted helicopters around the world and over both poles, setting multiple aviation records.
+In later decades, he poured energy and wealth into philanthropy and contentious public debates.
+He advocated for sustainable population growth, local manufacturing, and environmental conservation.
+He challenged political and corporate giants, becoming a provocative and unpredictable national figure.

 1928–1945